 Pickles…oh, how I love thee.
 Just so you know, I have never, ever, met a pickle (or an olive, for that matter) that I didn’t love.
 Pickled everything.
 Hot pickled, sweet pickled, sour pickled.
 Pickled, pickled, pickled!
 So, pickled salad?
 Yes.
 Please.
 Always!
-Not surprisingly, when my friend Rebecca at Foodie with Family posted this recipe from a friend of hers, just like Rebecca, I knew I had to make it!
+Not surprisingly, when my friend Rebecca posted this recipe from The Noshery, just like Rebecca, I knew I had to make it!
 Boy, howdy, am I ever happy I did.
 These?
 Well, they are just delicious!

 Not only are they delicious, but they are beautiful too!
 Aren’t they?
 The color burst is surpassed only by the absolute perfection of the bread and butter style taste of the end result.
 Loaded with thinly sliced cucumber, red onion, red, yellow and orange peppers, garlic and mustard seed…gah…the garden mixture is enhanced with a sweet-tangy-vinegar-sugar-water brine that would make angels sing.